mohamed-osman-se/RUM/README.md

 - Enabling continuous deployment after successful validation.
 - Improving monitoring and health checks for better observability.

 These items are not part of the current scope and represent natural next steps.
+**Contributions are welcome via fork and pull request** to help implement these improvements.